Discover Amsterdam

 Image from Amie Galbraith

-Surrounded by the vast Sloterplas Lake, Nieuw West is one of Amsterdam’s greenest and most tranquil neighbourhoods.
+With the vast Sloterplas Lake and beach at its centre, Nieuw West is one of Amsterdam’s greenest and most tranquil neighbourhoods.
 There are countless opportunities to get outdoors and active, from watersports, sailing and jogging routes to beautiful spacious parks hosting various festivals and outdoor events throughout the year.

-But it's not all peace and quiet at this end of town.
+But it's not all about the quiet life at this end of town.
 Venues like the Meervaart Theatre, De Appel and the Van Eesteren Museum are essential cultural spaces, whilst RADION hosts everything from photo exhibitions to art fairs and booming techno nights.
-Dotted amongst the residential enclaves and former business parks, repurposed structures bring fresh innovation and social soul to the area.
-Take Hotel Buiten, a stylish eatery built from shipping containers, or Lola Luid, a cultural incubator housed in a former school.
+Dotted amongst the residential enclaves and former business parks, repurposed structures bring fresh innovation and social soul to the area, such as Lola Luid, a cultural incubator housed in a former school.